How do I apply?

 Applicants will be informed of their acceptance status by the end of February.
 Wait-listed applicants will be told of their final status by April 15.

-Will I be retaining a wait-list?
+Will you retain a wait-list?

 If we will retain a wait-list, we will inform all applicants on that list and provide the timeframe for the final acceptance decisions.